top of page

 1. Approval of Administrative Matters (Agenda, Minutes, and Consent Agenda)

 a.
-Approval of the agenda as amended was moved by Commissioner Singleton and seconded by Commissioner Khoobchandani.
+Approval of the agenda as amended was moved by Commissioner Whatley and seconded by Commissioner Nelson.
 Approved 6 ayes, 0 nays, 0 abstentions.

 a.
-Lieutenant Fitzgerald gave the report for the Metropolitan Police Department, Fourth District, and reported on current law enforcement issues in ANC 4A.
-Key points were that there was a reduction in violent crimes and theft, but that there is still an uptick in stolen autos.
+Captain Porter gave the report for the Metropolitan Police Department, Fourth District, and reported on current law enforcement issues in ANC 4A.
+Key point was that robberies have increased, in the 4th District and across the city.

 d.
-State Board of Education Ward 4 Representative Frazier O’Leary spoke on school/education issues including Ward 4 schools that are in old buildings without proper air circulation.
+State Board of Education Ward 4 Representative Frazier O’Leary spoke on school/education issues including the need for substitute teaches at DCPS.

-Chair Singleton moved that the meeting be adjourned, and Commissioner Moss seconded.
+Commissioner Singleton moved that the meeting be adjourned, and it was seconded.
 It was passed without objection.

 bottom of page